wovo/hwcpp/docs/hwcpp-primer.md

 Most 'things' in HwCpp are classes, not objects, but the play roughly the same role objects do in standard OO style applications.
-Objects are initialized by their constructors, HwCpp classes, which are called Compile Time Objects (cto's), are initialized by calling their ::init() function.
+Objects are initialized by their constructors.
+HwCpp classes, which are called Compile Time Objects (cto's), are initialized by calling their ::init() function.
 *All* cto's must be initialialized in this way before they are used.
-Here we initialize the tow cto's we will use: the timing and the LED.
+Here we initialize the two cto's we will use: the timing and the LED.

 ~~~C++
    for(;;){